 So let me get this straight, the Bulls were staying at a hotel that wasn’t offering 24/7 access to food for Michael Jordan and the Chicago Bulls.
-They ordered pizza from a mysterious place that was delivered by 5 guys (same dad different moms?) at 2 in the morning.
-MJ ate it, went into the fetal position, realized it was the pizza place and did not have the cook and delivery boys killed the next day.
-Instead he plays 44 minutes and finishes with 38 points, 7 rebounds, 5 assists, 3 steals, 1 block and 1 big Pippen “I got you” hug.
+They ordered pizza from a mysterious place that was delivered by five guys at two in the morning.
+MJ ate it, went into the fetal position, realized it was the pizza place and did not have the cook and delivery boys killed the next day (you do know MJ hangs with real gangsters).
+Instead, he plays 44 minutes and finishes with 38 points, 7 rebounds, 5 assists, 3 steals, 1 block and 1 big Pippen “I got you” hug.

-During game 1 of the series, Pippen famously said, “Just remember, the Mailman doesn’t deliver on Sundays” to Karl Malone.
+During Game 1 of the series, Pippen famously said, “Just remember, the Mailman doesn’t deliver on Sundays” to Karl Malone.
 This pissed off all the delivery services in Utah, so they got together and came up with a plan to kill MJ.
-The plan failed because they obviously didn’t know who they were messing with.
+The plan failed because we are talking about the GOAT and it will take more than some expired pepperoni to take him out.
 How about that conspiracy?

-But what I find more unbelievable than this theory is how can somebody who is used to eating at Lou Malnati’s in Chicago order pizza in Utah?
+What I find more unbelievable than this theory is how can someone who is used to eating at Lou Malnati’s in Chicago order pizza in Utah?
 That would be like asking Chicago Bulls fans that are used to watching Jordan, Pippen and Rodman to watch Corey Benjamin, Brent Barry and Dickey Simpkins the following year.

 IS IT THE SHOES?

-Another crazy story about “The Flu Game” is how a kid got a hold of the shoes Jordan wore during the game and how he sold them for $104k at an auction last year.
+Another crazy story about “The Flu Game” is how a kid got a hold of the shoes Jordan wore during the game and how he sold them for $104,765 at an auction in 2013.

 VIA ESPN, this is how the shoes ended up at the auction.

-Truman was able to secure the shoes, after developing a relationship with Jordan, which started when he says he one day fetched Jordan’s traditional pregame applesauce during the 1996-97 season.
+Truman (a Utah Jazz ball boy) was able to secure the shoes, after developing a relationship with Jordan, which started when he says he one day fetched Jordan’s traditional pregame applesauce during the 1996-97 season.

 When Jordan came back to Utah for the Finals that year, Truman says he brought Jordan applesauce even though Jordan wasn’t in an eating mood.
 While Jordan was said to be suffering flu-like symptoms, Jordan’s trainer Tim Grover said years later that he was sure it was from food poisoning from a pizza Jordan ate the night before.